svbygoibear/go-deps-with-glide/readme.md

 ```

 There is also a `glide.lock` file which ensures that a project is always using the same version for each dependency specified whenever you execute `glide install` on that project.
+The big advantage of this is that it allows you to commit your project **without** the vendor folder and its contents as the specific versions can be found again using Glide to install the dependencies as specified in the `glide.yaml` and `glide.lock` files.

 ## Setting Up